The park has two, beautiful 54-acre lakes for your paddling enjoyment.

 Trail Rating: Intermediate

 Lake Placid and Lake Lajoie each provide year-round fishing for bass, bream, and catfish.
+Fishing boats are available for rent.
 Fish length and creel limits are posted.
-For information about boat rentals, please see the boating section above.

 Chickasaw State Park offers five miles of trails on rental horses or bring your own horse and ride hundreds of miles of trails in the Chickasaw State Forest.
 Enjoy rustic camping, hook-up to one of 52 RV sites or stay with your horse in the Wrangler Campground at one of 32 sites with electricity and water.
 Stalls are available at the stables.
 For cost and hours of the stable, please call 731-609-6562.